ringcentral/ringcentral-api-docs/docs/basics/rate-limits.md

 | Medium | 40 requests/minute | 60 seconds |
 | Heavy | 10 requests/minute | 60 seconds |
 | Auth | 5 requests/minute | 60 seconds |

+Rate limits can be customized and vary in the following ways:
+* Rate limits can be assigned to different time intervals, e.g. n calls per minute, per hour, per 5 minutes, etc.
+* API Groups may also support multiple limits per group, based upon the unique needs and the APIs called by an app.

 ## How do I determine the rate limit associated with an API?